cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### Sudo

-A privileged key for administrative actions, replaced by governance protocol for enhanced security.
+A privileged key for administrative actions.

 ### Synapse